debajyoty/EnIndic-Corpus/README.md

 # EnIndic corpus: The largest English-Hindi Parallel corpus.
-Detailed statistics of the EnIndic English-Hindi Parallel Corpus can be found at Table 7 of the following paper.
+Detailed statistics of the EnIndic English-Hindi Parallel Corpus can be found in Table 7 of the following paper.
-You are requested to cite this mentioned paper for using the dataset or methodology.
+You are requested to cite this paper for using the dataset or methodology.